 “Basically that means I have to stop hoarding things like candles and art,” Saddler said in an email.
 “And I have to finally finish the mini refreshes that I’ve been ‘working on’ for months.”

-She said her resolutions will help her clear out the clutter in her SoCal apartment and help her start fresh in the new year, especially after the chaos of 2020.
+She said her resolutions will help her clear out the clutter in her SoCal apartment and help her start fresh in the new year.

 “I’ve been realizing the importance of being more mindful and intentional overall this year, and I think the best place to continue that journey is in the home,” she said.
 “I spend so much time here, so I want it to feel like a place of good intentions—a place where I can think freely and move freely (without running into boxes!).”